Flockport currently supports the following distributions

 Volumes are a way to share host data with the container or separate any state data from the container.
 This is done so the container only holds the application and the application data is kept elsewhere.

-Forcing it on containers is an indulgence that increases complexity.
 We give you the tools to build both stateless and stateful containers.